nathan-alden-sr/aspnet-6-bootstrap/README.md

 Be sure to make the following changes once you clone the repository:

-1. Set the `<UserSecretsId>` property in `/source/Api/Company.Product.WebApi.Api.csproj` to a GUID unique to your project.
+1. Set the `<UserSecretsId>` property in `/source/Api/Company.Product.WebApi.Api.csproj` to a unique GUID.
+2. Set the `<UserSecretsId>` property in `/source/Api/Company.Product.WebApi.ScheduledTasks.csproj` to a unique GUID.
-2. Rename any occurrences of `Company` or `Product` in all file contents and filenames.
+3. Rename any occurrences of `Company` or `Product` in all file contents and filenames.
-3. Carefully look through `/Directory.Build.props` for property values to change.
+4. Carefully look through `/Directory.Build.props` for property values to change.
 Some values to change are:
     - `<RepositoryRootUrl>`
     - `<VersionPrefix>`
     - `<VersionSuffix>`